Red Spot on Eye: Common Causes & When to See a Doctor

 3. Subconjunctival hemorrhage

-What to do: In most cases, a subconjunctival hemorrhage is not a serious finding an resolves on its own within a few days.
-You can apply cold compresses to the eyes twice a day and use artificial tears to speed-up recovery and reduce discomfort.
-If the redness does not improve within a few days, or if it causes pain or vision changes, you should consult an ophthalmologist.
+What to do: According to the American Academy of Ophthalmology, a subconjunctival hemorrhage typically heals on its own without treatment over a few days to a few weeks.
+You can apply cold compresses to the eyes twice a day and use artificial tears to speed up recovery and reduce discomfort.

 4. Episcleritis